gurukulams/gurukulam/site/content/books/12-biology/zoology/reproduction/human_reproduction/gametogenesis.md

 than 500 billion sperms in their life time.
-The primary follicle gets surrounded by many layers of granulosa cells and a new theca layer to form the secondary follicle.
-A fluid filled space, the antrum develops in the follicle and gets transformed into a tertiary follicle.
+The primary follicle gets surrounded by many layers of granulosa cells and a new theca layer to form the **secondary follicle.** A fluid filled space, the antrum develops in the follicle and gets transformed into a **tertiary follicle**.
 The theca layer gets organized into an inner theca interna and an outer theca externa.
 At this time, the primary oocyte within the tertiary follicle grows in size and completes its